adespresso/go-scrutinize/README.md

 ## Getting Started

-Copy and paste the yaml below into your `.scrutinizer.yml` file to get started.
+Copy and paste the yml below into your `.scrutinizer.yml` file to get started.

 ```yml
 build: